Analysis of the Ensemble Kalman--Bucy Filter for correlated observation noise: Introduction

+and where $\left(P^M_t\right)^{+}$ denotes the Moore--Penrose pseudoinverse of $P^M_t$.
+For $\tilde{C}=0$ equation \eqref{nonlinear Ensemble Kalman - introduction} is the continuous-time counterpart to the deterministic Ensemble Kalman filter introduced in \cite{Sakov Oke}.
+We will prove well posedness of both \eqref{nonlinear Ensemble Kalman - introduction} and its mean field limit and also show propagation of chaos.
+Our analysis can easily be extended to other types of EnKBFs.

-This paper is organized as follows: \begin{itemize} \item In the next section we formally derive a McKean--Vlasov equation that is consistent with \eqref{correlated KSE}, meaning that if a solution exists, its law will evolve according to \eqref{correlated KSE}.
-For the uncorrelated case $\tilde{C}=0$ this has already been done in \cite{PathirajaStannatReich} in a unifying framework covering existing mean-field filters like \cite{CrisanXiong} and \cite{YangMehtaMeyn1}, \cite{YangMehtaMeyn2}.
-In the correlated noise case a consistent mean-field filter has first been proposed and further analyzed in \cite{NueReiRoz}.
-In this work we extend the framework in \cite{PathirajaStannatReich} to arbitrary $\tilde{C}$ and also give a fully vectorized description of all coefficients of the resulting McKean--Vlasov SDE, as well as a fluid-dynamical interpretation of the Kalman gain coefficient.
+Let us now briefly summarize the structure and the contributions of this paper: \begin{itemize} \item In section \ref{section mf representation} we formally derive a McKean--Vlasov equation that is consistent with \eqref{correlated KSE}, meaning that if a solution exists, its law will evolve according to \eqref{correlated KSE}.
+For the uncorrelated case $\tilde{C}=0$ this has already been done in \cite{PathirajaStannatReich} in a unifying framework covering existing mean field filters like \cite{CrisanXiong} and the well known feedback particle filter (FPF) \cite{YangMehtaMeyn1}, \cite{YangMehtaMeyn2}.
+In the correlated noise case FPFs have already been derived in \cite{LuoMiao} and \cite{NueReiRoz}.
+In this work we extend the framework in \cite{PathirajaStannatReich} to arbitrary $\tilde{C}$.

+\item In section \ref{EnKBF section} we derive a mean field EnKBF as a special case of the consistent mean field representation of section \ref{section mf representation} in a linear Gaussian filtering setting.
+In the uncorrelated noise framework continuous time McKean--Vlasov interpretations of the filtering equation with Ensemble Kalman filtering mean field interpretations for linear Gaussian models have been discussed for the first time in \cite{DelMoralTugaut}.
+We use arguments first found in \cite{DelMoralTugaut} to prove the well posedness of the mean field EnKBF in the correlated noise framework.

+\item In section \ref{EnKBF for nonlinear signals - section} we first interpret the mean field EnKBF in the nonlinear, non Gaussian setting as an approximation of the optimal filter derived in section \ref{section mf representation}.
+In the uncorrelated setting this connection is often referred to as the constant gain approximation of the feedback particle filter \cite{TaghvaeiDeWiljesEtAl}.\\ In subsection \ref{section proof of thm} we then show the well posedness of the mean field EnKBF for nonlinear signals and correlated observation noise.
+Previous results on this matter \cite{Coghi et al} require the observation function $H$ to be bounded.
+Linear observations, which are highly relevant in practice, do not seem to be covered by existing literature, even in the simpler case of uncorrelated observation noise.
+We prove the well posedness for this case by using a mixture of a fixed point and a deterministic localization argument.\\ Finally, subsection \ref{section other EnKBF} discusses other mean field EnKBFs.
+Our well posedness result can be extended to these McKean--Vlasov equations in a straightforward manner.